Benjamin-K-Philip/Endogenous-Growth-Simulation-Interactive-Romer-R-D-Model-Dashboard/README.md

 2.	**Select a Kernel**.
 In the top-right corner, you'll see a button that says "Select Kernel" (or it may show a previously used kernel name).
 Click it.
 3.	**Select "Python Environments…"** from the dropdown that appears.
 4. Choose your **Python installation** (e.g., Python 3.12.0 or whichever version you have installed).
 Pick the one that has your required packages available.
 5. Install dependencies if needed.
-This notebook requires numpy, matplotlib, and ipywidgets.
-Open a terminal in VS Code and run: <br>
+This notebook requires numpy, matplotlib, and ipywidgets. <br>
-   pip install numpy matplotlib ipywidgets
+**Open a terminal in VS Code and run:** pip install numpy matplotlib ipywidgets
 6. Click on **Run All** using the ≫ Run All button at the top of the notebook toolbar